 In Your Experience, How Much Practical Understanding Do You Have of God’s Salvation?

 Since I was small, I had always had a strong desire to be better than others.
 No matter what group of people I was in, I always sought to be the best.
 While I was still at school, though I had an average mind and my grades weren’t outstanding, I studied very hard so that I wouldn’t fall behind the other students.
 Teachers praised me for my desire to make progress, and relatives also praised me for being such a diligent student and taking my studies so seriously.
 I would often feel proud of myself for receiving their praise and getting favorable comments from them, and I considered myself top of my age group.
-After I’d accepted God’s work in the last days, I came to understand some truths by reading God’s words and living the church life, and I saw that, no matter what disposition God expresses, whether it be mercy, lovingkindness or righteous judgment and chastisement, they are all God’s true love for man.
-My heart was moved and inspired by God’s love, and I felt that the only right path in life was toand seek to be perfected by God.
+After I’d accepted God’s work in the last days, I came to understand some truths by readingand living the church life, and I saw that, no matter what disposition God expresses, whether it be mercy, lovingkindness or righteous judgment and chastisement, they are all God’s true love for man.
+My heart was moved and inspired by God’s love, and I felt that the only right path in life was to believe in God and seek to be perfected by God.
 I therefore made a resolution to pursue the truth in earnest, to give up everything and expend myself for God to repay His love.
 But because my deeply-rooted corrupt disposition and satanic nature had not yet been resolved, I still sought to distinguish myself and to make others look highly upon me when performing my duties.
 I remember one time when I was given the choice of two duties, and without any hesitation whatsoever I chose the duty that I thought would cause others to look highly upon me.
 Once I’d started this duty, a sense of superiority arose in my heart, so much so that I looked down on other brothers and sisters, thinking that they were only doing common duties, whereas I was performing an important duty, and that I was a person of talent in God’s family.

 In June 2016, I started performing a duty that required me to use English.
 This was something I’d never dared to even dream of, and my heart was totally elated.
 I hadn’t expected to see a day when I could distinguish myself, and I had always used to feel distressed about not being smart enough, thinking that I’d be like this the rest of my life and that I had no great future prospects.
 Little did I realize that even lilies of the field have a spring too, and my spring had come at last.
 This was a turning point in my life and it was the beginning of the realization of my dreams—I would show my skills to the best of my ability.
 Thinking this, I felt so elated.
 How I wished I could immediately tell this news to my brothers and sisters in the church at home, letting them know what duty I was doing.
 I was even beginning to imagine how envious my brothers and sisters would feel once they came to know that I was doing this duty….
-While I was so immersed in happiness and joy that I had forgotten myself completely,and chastisement came upon me again and again …
+While I was so immersed in happiness and joy that I had forgotten myself completely, God’s judgment and chastisement came upon me again and again …

 Though the brothers and sisters around me were young, they could read English very fluently and their pronunciation was very clear.
 In their everyday lives, they often used English to converse with each other, and they even used English to communicate and exchange ideas during meetings and when performing their duties.
 Compared with them, my English was so much poorer, and I felt both admiration and anxiety.
 At the same time, I quietly gave myself encouragement: “It doesn’t matter.
 As long as I study hard, I’ll catch up with you one day, and even surpass you.”
 In the days that followed, I rose up early and went to bed late so that I would have time to memorize vocabulary and read English.
 In my free time, I would always wonder how I could be more efficient at my duty, and whenever someone said about some experience they’d had in their professional work, I would note it down straight away.
 Every time I listened to an audio file while I did my duty, I recorded the time it took to finish it, in order to see whether or not I’d made any progress….
 In the blink of an eye, several months had passed and, although I’d studied hard and made some progress, the results I obtained in my duties were still so much poorer than those obtained by my brothers and sisters.
 When I used English to exchange ideas with others, I would often express myself inaccurately, so afterward my brothers and sisters would always help me to correct my mistakes.
 When discussing work, the views and suggestions I offered were mostly useless.
 Thinking of how I wasn’t performing well at my duty and that I still needed my brothers and sisters to help me and set me right, I really felt like I was losing face, and in my heart there was a feeling of dejection and pain that I couldn’t give words to.
 But the more things went on like this, the stronger my desire to be better than others became and the more I didn’t want to give up, thinking that one day in the future I would surely stand out conspicuously and receive others’ approval.